Leo-GG/NeuroFun/README.md

 * Percentage of spikes in bursts: spikes in bursts/spikes outside for each electrode
 * CV of IBI: std/mean of length of IBIs for each electrode
 * CV of within burst ISIs: std/mean of length of ISIs within bursts for each electrodes
-* CV of within burst ISIs: std/mean of length of ISIs within bursts for each electrodes

 Additionally, "global" burst features are computed taking into account the combined information from all channels and detected bursts:
 * Burstiness Index (BI): as described in Wagenaar et al. (2005, Journal of Neuroscience, 25(3):680-688)